rust-lang/book/src/ch20-00-advanced-types.md

 Show examples of when you control traits and types or not

-Ex: Cannot impl Debug on someone else's type
+Ex: Cannot impl Debug on someone else’s type

 Solution: newtype